etcetra7n/ccon/README.md

 # CCON

-ccon (Copy CONtent) (pronounce 'see-kon') is a software that can copy a file into your clipboard
+CCON (Copy CONtent) (pronounce 'see-kon') is a software that can copy a file into your clipboard

 #### Usage